techno-tim/techno-tim.github.io/k3s-ha-install/README.md

 ## Load Balancer

-Create a load banalcer using `nginx`
+Create a load balancer using `nginx`

 `nginx.conf`